A History of BB Riverboats

 In 1977, Ben Bernstein purchased the Mike Fink Restaurant in Covington, KY from Captain John Beatty.
 Ben coined the motto, "The Romance of Riverboat Dining" for his family's new restaurant and opened shortly after the purchase.
 He soon found out that his motto, and the fact that the restaurant was a converted steamboat, confused his customers into thinking that the Mike Fink was a working steamboat and went out on the river for cruises.
 Customer after customer would inquire about when the boat was going out on a cruise.
 This got Ben thinking.
 What should he do?
 How can he satisfy his customer's needs?
 The answer was clear.

-In 1979, BB Riverboats was formed and a staff began booking cruises from the 2nd deck of the Mike Fink Restaurant.
+In 1979, BB Riverboats was formed and a staff began booking cruises from the Mike Fink Restaurant.
 The first cruise was on March 15, 1980 on the M/V Betty Blake.
 The Betty Blake was a 400 passenger sternwheeler that was leased from the Gateway Clipper Company from Pittsburgh, PA.

 It didn't take long after the grand opening of BB Riverboats to realize that the business was going to be a success.
 Following the first cruising season at the Mike Fink, a long-term home was purchased for BB Riverboats and it was moved further down the river, just below the John Roebling Suspension Bridge.
 BB Riverboats ran out of this location for about ten years before becoming part of Covington's riverfront entertainment complex, "Covington Landing", where it operated until 2005.
 In 2005, BB Riverboats moved up to Newport, KY, where it is located today on Riverboat Row.